frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 See also [Kyria Build Notes](docs/kyria-build-notes.md).

-### Latest changes

-April 2024/v41: I think this layout is finally "it."
-Here are the changes that have put the icing on my little keyboard cake:

-- E and space swap hands
-- SYMS layer uses a numrow (instead of numpad)
-- M and F swap hands
-- `-` and `'` swap positions

 **As of late 2023, I don't keep the documentation rigorously updated.
 For current status please refer to the source.
 See also the [common](../common/) folder.**

 ### Goals